 Little Lace Cat’s Paw Scarf

-Cast on 29 stitches using size 10 needle, fingerling or sport weight yarn.
+Cast on 29 stitches using size 10 needle, heavy fingering or sport weight yarn.
 You will still have 29 stitches after completing each row.

 k2tog = knit 2 together